open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 the feature is not applicable to the particular language, blank cell means the status of the feature is not known.

-For `Optional` column, `X` means the feature is optional, blank means required, columns marked `*` are explained below. type of exporter, OTLP, Zipkin, and Jaeger, implementing at least one of the supported formats is required.
+For `Optional` column, `X` means the feature is optional, blank means the feature is required, columns marked `*` are explained as that for each type of exporter (OTLP, Zipkin, and Jaeger), implementing at least one of the supported formats is required.
 Implementing more than one formats is optional.
-Blank cell means the feature is required.

 ## Traces